How to Handle On-Chain Events

 const { gameId, playerNumber, player } = result;

-console.log("Game Created Event:", {
+console.log('Game Created Event:', {

 gameId: gameId.toString(),